simpx/simpy/docs/simpy_intro/basic_concepts.rst

 What's Next?
 ============

-You should now be familiar with Simpy's terminology and basic concepts.
+You should now be familiar with SimPy's terminology and basic concepts.
 In the :doc:`next section <process_interaction>`, we will cover process interaction.